Wereldjimmy/JvanderWereld/book/BSc/01_PA_Zandhazenbrug.md

 ```

 **Project Statement**\
 Increasing traffic between Almere and Schiphol caused frequent congestion at the Muiderberg interchange.
 The A1 was widened from 2x3 to 2x5 lanes, making the existing railway bridge insufficient.
-Rijkswaterstaat decided to construct a new railway bridge without intermediate supports to maintain flexibility.
+Rijkswaterstaat decided to construct a new railway bridge without intermediate support to maintain flexibility.

 **Technology and Design**
 - The bridge features a steel frame made of **S460 steel**, ensuring strength and weight reduction.